The new Education Act and Education Regulations commenced 2 January 2016.

 - Permission for student to participate in chaplaincy program

 Permission for student to participate in chaplaincy program

 Get the following policy documents for the use of school facilities.

-Get the following complaints and privacy complaints policy documents.
+Get the following complaints policy documents.

 Read more about where and how to make your complaint about your child's school, vocational education or training in school or an early childhood service.